airpodsreplicas/airreps/docs/useful-apps.md

+---
+description: Looking for apps to update the firmware on your AirPods replicas?
+Check out this list of useful apps categorized by chipsets, including Airoha, Tigerbuilder, BES, HR, and Huilian.
+Please note that most of these apps are only available for Android devices.
+---

 # Useful Apps

 Updating the firmware on your reps can often add new features, such as spatial audio, or improve their stability.
 In order to do this, you can use a variety of apps that are available for download.
 However, please note that **most of these apps are only available for Android devices**.